DavySz/simple-chrome-extension/README.md

 </h1>

 ## 💻 Project
-<p>This project was developed simply for fun and out of curiosity I hope you enjoy it as I do.</p>
+<p>This project was developed simply for fun and curiosity, I hope you like it as much as I do.</p>
 ---

 ## :expressionless: Before